 Immediate source of acquisition: Deposited by the Trustees of the late Major Albert Addams-Williams of Llangibby Castle, per The Hon.
 Mrs. Eleanor Addams-Williams in 1939 and subsequently purchased from Major Hopton Addams-Williams in 1945.

 Related units of description: A bound typescript copy of the catalogue of the library at Llangibby Castle is NLW, Misc.
 Vol. 67.
 A number of maps, topographical works, portraits, photographs and printed works are in NLW, Map Collections, and NLW, Special Collections.

 The following sources were used in the compilation of this description: Bradney, Sir Joseph, A History of Monmouthshire (London, 1993 facsimile ed.), vol.3, part 1.

-Rules or conventions: This description follows NLW guidelines based on ISAD(G) Second Edition; ACCR2; and LCSH.
+Rules or conventions: Description follows NLW guidelines based on ISAD(G) 2nd ed.; ACCR2; and LCSH

 Date(s) of description: April 2001